-Nominations must be made by a postdoctoral scholar at UB, Roswell Park Cancer Institute, Research Institute on Addictions, or Hauptman-Woodward Institute, and are limited to one nomination per postdoc, per year.
+Nominations must be made by a postdoctoral scholar at UB, Roswell Park Comprehensive Cancer Center, Clinical and Research Institute on Addictions, or Hauptman-Woodward Institute, and are limited to one nomination per postdoc, per year.
 Nominations will be collected in the fall semester and winners will be selected in the spring semester.

 The recipient of the award will be chosen by the Distinguished Postdoc Mentor Award Selection Committee, which will consist of faculty and postdocs.

 |2021||R. Lorraine Collins||Community Health and Health Behavior|

 |2015||Greg A. Valentine ||Geography|

 |2014 ||Richard J. Salvi ||Communicative Disorders and Sciences |

 |2011||Margarita L. Dubocovich ||Pharmacology and Toxicology|